 Profisee is a Master Data Management tool which enables organisations to build a trusted foundation of data.
 It is growing in popularity largely thanks to its ease of use, fast time-to-value deployment and cost effectiveness.

-Profisee continues to deliver improvements to the software through each release, and has maintained its position as Challenger for the second year in a row on Gartner’s 2020 Magic Quadrant for MDM solutions.
+Profisee continues to deliver improvements to the software through each release, and has maintained its position as Challenger for the third year in a row on Gartner’s 2021 Magic Quadrant for MDM solutions.

 With each release of Profisee, we update this page so you can: